elboyer228/sigma_sitetest/P3_results.markdown

 </iframe>
 </div>

+This new map gave an average by randomly drawing a group of 5 actors over 1000 times and attributing their birth states scores.

-The map told a fascinating story:
+This new map told a fascinating story:

-- **Variability across states:** some states, particularly in the Midwest, show higher average success scores, while others in the South and West tend to score lower on average.
+- **Variability across states:** some states, particularly in the Midwest and New England, show higher average success scores, while others in the South and West tend to score lower on average.
 - **Cluster of success:** a few standout states consistently achieve higher average scores, suggesting regional influences on success rates in Hollywood.
+- **The Case of California:** to her surprise, Elise, that had dreamed of her actor career in California, was shocked to see her favorite state score so low.
+The appeal of Hollywood seems to have many aspiring actors of Califronia reach for the stars, even those that maybe shouldn't have...
+- **The Heavyweights:** some states, like New York, New Jersey, Colorado, Washington and Utah seem to yield the most promising prospects for the Walk of Fame.

 These results led to a lively discussion among the group: